pixelize/react-styled-mediaquery/README.md

 [Github page](https://pixelize.github.io/react-styled-mediaquery/)

-Also: See example folder.
+Also: See example folder in `gatsby/pages`.
 You can run it locally using [Gatsby](https://www.gatsbyjs.org/) just clone the repos and use `yarn start` in your CLI.
 Demo is running on `localhost:8000`

 ## Installation